bd/twidor/README.md

 width="30%" align="right">
 Twidor shows a visual keyboard layout and lesson text.
 Labels in the layout show the characters sent by each button.

-Number, alt, control and shift thumb buttons are on top.
+Four thumb buttons are on top.
 Below, rows from top to bottom correspond to index, middle, ring and pinky fingers.
-Green, blue and red borders match the coloring on the Twiddler's buttons.
+Green, blue and red borders match the coloring on the Twiddler's physical buttons.

-Twidor shows highlighted "hints" in green: the next letter of the lesson text ("d" shown on the right) and the buttons that send that letter.
+Twidor shows highlighted "hints" in red: the next letter of the lesson, "e" and the button that send the letter "e".

-Text entered by the user is shown below, in grey or red for correct or incorrect text, respectively.
+Text entered by the user is shown below.
+Incorrect letters appear darker.

 ## Chords